oreillyp/abx-survey/README.md

 ## To-Do

+- [ ] add `evaluate` functionality
 - [ ] increase radio button size
-- [ ] check on capping requests to public S3 bucket
+- [ ] check on capping requests to public S3 bucket or using pre-signed URLs
 - [ ] set sensible qualification defaults and add qualifications to config
 - [ ] manage unique workers (explicit instructions or automatic qualification; either may require a continuously-running script to pull worker/assignment information)